 :This ambitious agenda will not be realized without the active support and engagement of our community champions, health workers at all levels, District Health Management Teams, the media, other Ministries, NGOs, the private sector, and our development partners and communities themselves,” he added.

 Sierra Leone has registered good progress in some key areas of reproductive, maternal and child health.
 Lifesaving vaccines are reaching children and pregnant women across Sierra Leone, to prevent and tackle some of the leading infectious diseases.
-Attendance of at least four checkups during pregnancy increased from 56 to 76 percent over the previous strategy period; malaria treatment increased from 30 to 48 percent, and recent surveys show that levels of stunting among children under 5 years reduced from 37 to 29 percent.
+Attendance of at least four checkups during pregnancy increased from 56% to 76% over the previous strategy period; malaria treatment increased from 30% to 48%, and recent surveys show that levels of stunting among children younger than 5 years reduced from 37% to 29%.